ferozk0333/Mid-Day-Meal-Analytics-using-Machine-Learning/README.md

 # Mid-Day Meal Analytics Using Machine Learning

 The Mid-Day Meal Scheme is a government initiative in India that provides free, nutritious meals to school children to improve their health, encourage school attendance, and reduce dropout rates.
 However, inefficiencies in ground-level implementation lead to distribution malpractices.
-This project leverages machine learning and visualization tools (PowerBI) to enhance the transparency, efficiency, and accountability of the world's largest school meal program.
 This end-to-end solution integrates predictive analytics, anomaly detection, and interactive dashboards to ensure food quality and identify discrepancies in meal distribution.

 ---